Jake Fraley Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 13th in the league with a collective 8.8 strikeouts per nine innings.

-- The Giants have a 3.94 team ERA that ranks 10th among all MLB pitching staffs.
+- The Giants have the 10th-ranked team ERA among all MLB pitching staffs (3.93).

-- Giants pitchers combine to surrender 101 home runs (1.1 per game), the seventh-fewest in the league.
+- Giants pitchers combine to surrender the seventh-fewest home runs in baseball (102 total, 1.1 per game).

-- Stripling (0-2 with a 6.11 ERA and 40 strikeouts in 45 2/3 innings pitched) makes the start for the Giants, his ninth of the season.
+- Cobb (6-2) gets the starting nod for the Giants in his 18th start of the season.
+He has a 2.82 ERA in 95 2/3 innings pitched, with 91 strikeouts.

-- In his last time out on Friday, the right-hander tossed 4 2/3 innings against the Pittsburgh Pirates, giving up two earned runs while surrendering five hits.
+- His most recent appearance was on Saturday against the Pittsburgh Pirates, when the right-hander tossed six innings, surrendering one earned run while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.